Medicaid for Former Foster Care youth

 Eligibility Requirements

-Youth meeting these eligibility requirements will receive full Medicaid benefits which includes physical health, mental health, vision, and dental coverage.
+Youth meeting these eligibility requirements will receive full Medicaid benefits which include physical health, mental health, vision, and dental coverage.

-• Received Medicaid at age 18 or 19
+• Received Medicaid at age 18 or older while a ward in foster care

 • If you're not sure if you received Medicaid benefits at this age, call iServe at (855) 632-7633

-• Were in foster care for at least one day, and under the responsibility of Nebraska or a Nebraska Tribe at the age of 18 or 19
+• Were in foster care for at least one day, and under the responsibility of any state, or a Tribe within any state, at the age of 18 or older

 If you believe you are eligible, you can apply here!